 Question: Is it possible to interpret similarities between gene expression in clusters based on distance from one cluster center to another cluster center in the 2D t-SNE space?
-If not, is there another way to use the 10x single-cell data to say that two clusters are more similar to each other than they are to the rest of the clusters?
+If not, is there another way to use the 10x Genomics single cell data to say that two clusters are more similar to each other than they are to the rest of the clusters?

 Answer: We do not recommend using the distances between the clusters in t-SNE space to interpret how similar any two particular clusters are.
 The distances between points/cells are relative - because the algorithm is non-linear and adapts to underlying data, the distances on the x and y-axis have no direct interpretation.
 As described in this t-SNE primer, "The algorithm is non-linear and adapts to the underlying data, performing different transformations on different regions."
 For details about how Cell Ranger constructs t-SNE, please refer to our support page: algorithms overview.